Cornell-MAE-UG/fa25-portfolio-cionkim758/_projects/System Dynamic Analysis on Room Temperature Control.md

 * MATLAB and Simulink simulation

 ---

-## 2. Physical Modeling & Assumptions (My Contribution)
+## 2. Physical Modeling & Assumptions

+The following are what I contributed to the project.
 I developed the core thermal model using **energy conservation** and lumped-parameter assumptions.

 **System interpretation:**